warthog-network/website/src/content/news/AMAbitcointry.md

 <br/><br/>
 b) Building on top of this functionality it will be possible to give airdrops/dividends to all holders of a particular asset and compared to existing airdrops it will be based on balance held at a specific fork time (similar to how Bitcoin forks in the past worked) instead of some scripts that explicitly call smart contract logic to pay out to a specific off-chain determined list of addresses.
 <br/><br/>
 c) Another major feature for Warthog's DeFi is the new and custom-written matching engine which solves the Sandwich Problem.
-It won't be possible t front-run and back-run orders within a block anymore.
+It won't be possible to front-run and back-run orders within a block anymore.
 I consider this a major break-through in DeFi technology and Warthog will be the first and only crypto project supporting this tech.
 <br/><br/>
 d) Finally the full browser nodes will be finished which are already working today.
 But they do need a lot of UI polishing and also peer-to-peer communication support.
 Then it will be possible to start a node and have full access to the network by just opening a website.